 From these cited examples, two main facts can be deduced:

 (b) Islam is a legalistic religion without any personal relationship with God.
-It is rather based on silly, retrogressive traditions: “Do not handle!
+It is rather based on silly, austere and retrogressive traditions: “Do not handle!
 Do not taste!
 Do not touch!
 These things are all destined to perish with use because they are based on human commands and teachings” (Colossians 2:21-22).